killercoda/scenario-examples/alternator_getting_started_lab/step1.md

-In production, a Scylla cluster should have at least three nodes in a cluster.
+In production, a ScyllaDB cluster should have at least three nodes in a cluster.
 In this lab, just for the demonstration, you will start by creating a single node cluster with Alternator enabled.

-## Create a Scylla Cluster
+## Create a ScyllaDB Cluster

 If you haven’t done so yet, download the example from git: